T 109 (Carbamazepine 200 mg)

 Pill imprint T 109 has been identified as Carbamazepine 200 mg.

-Carbamazepine is used in the treatment of trigeminal neuralgia; bipolar disorder; epilepsy; schizoaffective disorder; diabetic peripheral neuropathy (and more), and belongs to the drug class dibenzazepine anticonvulsants.
+Carbamazepine is used in the treatment of bipolar disorder; trigeminal neuralgia; schizoaffective disorder; epilepsy; borderline personality disorder (and more), and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
-Carbamazepine 200 mg is not subject to the Controlled Substances Act.
+Carbamazepine 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 200 mg